 Information about our services for patients and families.Our care services

-Walk the brand new Sussex Hospice Trail, the 200 mile circular route is divided into 26 walks, making it possible for you to complete as much or as little as you wish.
+Walk the Sussex Hospice Trail, the 200 mile circular route is divided into 26 walks, making it possible for you to complete as much or as little as you wish.

 The circular route covers 200 miles divided into 26 walks, making it possible for you to complete as little or as much as you choose and in any time frame you wish!

 A detailed guide and map for each walk can be found either as a free download on the iFootpath website or on the iFootpath app.
 These guides contain full text directions with a map showing the route.
 Photographs, points of interest and background details of sites along the way are also given.

 It is the perfect way of experiencing all that Sussex has to offer, from seaside promenades to riverside pastures and tranquil woodlands to the bracing tops of the South Downs.